 - "How do Federal Bureaucracies Balance Efficiency, Distributional, and Political Considerations When Creating New Regulations?" (with Joseph Perla).

 - "Linking Housing and Automobile Purchase Decisions: Do Housing Supply Regulations Promote Green Cities?" (with Antonio M. Bento, Sanket Roy, and Edson Severnini).

-- "The Unintended Congestion Cost Impacts of Solar Subsidies in California" (with Andrew R. Waxman and An Pham)
+- "The Unintended Congestion Cost and Greenhouse Gas Emissions Impacts of Solar Policies in California" (with Andrew R. Waxman and An Pham)

 - "Decentralized Policymaking when States can form Coalitions: How Does California’s Waiver Authority Affect Environmental Outcomes?" (with Antonio M. Bento and Daniel T. Kaffine).